Posterior cruciate ligament (PCL) injuries

 • during a tackle in sport

-A torn PCL makes you feel unstable when going downhill or walking down stairs, or when twisting or pivoting.
+A torn PCL makes you feel unstable when going downhill or walking downstairs, or when twisting or pivoting.
 You may experience moderate pain after the injury and there will be immediate swelling.

 If your symptoms suggest a torn PCL, your consultant will carefully examine you and recommend an MRI scan to assess the damage.